FeCrAl (0Cr25Al5)

 About FeCrAl (0Cr25Al5)

-FeCrAl 0Cr25Al5 is a premium iron-chromium-aluminum alloy designed for extreme high-temperature applications, offering superior oxidation resistance, corrosion resistance, and thermal stability compared to standard FeCrAl grades.
+Our Best selling products are: FeCrAl Wire 0Cr25Al5 grade, HJ209(Kanthal A1 substitute) and HJ407(Kanthal APM substitute).They are designed for extreme high-temperature applications, offering superior oxidation resistance, corrosion resistance, and thermal stability compared to standard FeCrAl grades.

 - Chemical Composition (Weight %)